jsav0/dockerfiles/mkonions/README.md

 ```
 `-v $(pwd)/results:/tmp/results` is used to map the results to your current working directory on the host.

-The container commands `v2` and `v3` above execute eschalot and mkp224o respectively.
+The container commands `v2` and `v3` above execute `eschalot` and `mkp224o` respectively.
 They will print their own usage() with `-h`.

 The string `test` is the seed required for the address generators.
 Up to 8chars is reasonably fast.
-Dictionaries supported for v2.